 - System Evolution.
 RDA is a dynamic system in which indicators are added, revised, or deleted in response to changes and developments that occur outside of the system, including new legislation and the development of new assessments. - Coordination.
-RDA is part of an overall agency coordination strategy for the student outcomes- based evaluation of LEAs.
+RDA is part of an overall agency coordination strategy for the student outcomesbased evaluation of LEAs.

-20265 RDA Changes
+2026 RDA Changes

-Bilingual Education/English as a Second Language/Emergent Bilingual and Other Special Populations Program Areas:
+Bilingual Education and Other Special Populations Program Areas: